What are the job opportunities in the USA for foreigners?

 In conclusion…

-More you will match those kinds of needs; more you will have the chance to get hired.
+The more you match those kinds of needs, the more you will have the chance to get hired.

-It worked for both of us because we combined 3 of those points above: our companies were small companies, managed by French people, and we work in IT which is highly demanded in the US.
+It worked for both of us because we combined three of the points above: our companies were small, managed by French people, and we work in IT, which is highly demanded in the US.

-And it works for lots of my students: One was in the sector of quality/security and was hired in a medium-sized business managed by people in her citizenship.
-Another one was in the sector of marketing/communication and was employed in a small company also managed by people in his citizenship.
+And it works for lots of my students: One was in the quality/security sector and hired in a medium-sized business managed by people in her citizenship.
+Another was in the marketing/communication sector and employed in a small company also managed by people in his citizenship.
 One was hired as a language teacher in an international school.
-One in the sector of arts and sculpture.
-One in waste management in a small company, etc. You can see here all the testimonials.
+One was in the arts and sculpture sector.
+One was in waste management in a small company, etc. You can see here all the testimonials.

 Those guys, like us: